 - Personalization — this affects us most of all other people

 For making our tomorrows better, we can learn to push back these 3 P’s that hinder our growth of resilience in adversity.

 Aristotle, in his theory of happiness, held humans do everything to attain something good.
 He believed they do so because attaining goodness ultimately makes them happier.
 And he felt the only way to achieve true happiness is through good moral character.

 Every art and every inquiry, and similarly, every action and pursuit is thought to aim at some good, and for this reason, the good has been declared to be that at which all things aim. — Aristotle

-In present times, psychologists have been running research on what makes humans happy.
-And they have found strategies that promise higher levels of happiness.[Take a look at this article on what exactly is the Science of Happiness.]
+In present times, psychologists who study happiness science have been running research on what makes humans happy.
+And they have found strategies that promise a happier future.

 - Create Happiness Goals